Tith Dina

-Tith Dina (ទិត្យ ឌីណា born 5 June 1993) is a Cambodian footballer who plays for Boeung Ket in the Cambodian Premier League and also Cambodia national football team.
+Tith Dina (ទិត្យ ឌីណា born 5 June 1993) is a Cambodian footballer who plays as an attacking midfielder.
+He used to be Cambodia national football team member.
 He made his only appearance for the 2014 World Cup Qualifying match against Laos on 3 July 2011.

 Career statistics

 International goals

 On 28 July 2016, he scored the winning goal in a 2-1 victory over Singapore in front of a sell-out crowd at the Olympic Stadium in Phnom Penh.
 At the 45+1 minutes he found himself at the end of a brilliant pass from Chan Vathanaka and netted the game's second goal to record Cambodia's first win over Singapore since 1972.